aksommerville/ra3/README.md

 - - [ ] Pico-8.
 No integration, but do get it running on the Pi with DRM.
 - - [ ] Solarus, try again.
 - [ ] Prepare collection
+- - [x] Bulk import, include all ROMs, and metadata from ra2 if available.
-- - [ ] Full set of ROMs.
+- - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 - - [ ] Selections for each user.
 - - [ ] "Andy's Top Picks".